discourse/discourse/docs/INSTALL.md

 > :bell: The only officially supported installs of Discourse are [Docker](https://www.docker.io/) based.
 You must have access to a 64-bit Linux server **with Docker support**.
 We regret that we cannot support any other methods of installation including cpanel, plesk, webmin, etc.

 Simple 30 minute basic install:
 [**Beginner Docker install guide**][basic]

-Powerful, flexible, large or multiple server install:
+Powerful, flexible, large / multiple server install:
 [**Advanced Docker install guide**][advanced]

 ### Why do you only officially support Docker?